epsi-rns/epsi-rns.github.io/_posts/desktop/2016/2016-07-13-modularized-awesome-preparing.markdown

 Since Module in Lua is just container of stuff.
 Then Module in Lua is just a Table.

-You can call a module by simply use the 'require' keyword.
+You can call a module by simply use the <code>require</code> keyword.

 Optionally, when calling a Module, it can be stored in a variable, this variable can be thought as an alias of modules.